 SimplyE is an open source e-book application developed by the New York Public Library and is available for mobile devices running iOS and Android.
 SimplyE offers a “three-click” approach to e-books: patrons browse the e-book bookshelf, click to select a title, click again to check it out, and click to open and read it.
 Existing library e-books from OverDrive, RBDigital, Baker & Taylor, Bibliotheca and other vendors can be made available within the SimplyE app.
 Amigos will work with libraries and their vendors to simplify the setup process.

 With the E-Read Texas project, TSLAC will become one of about five state libraries nationally to use the SimplyE application to facilitate statewide access to e-book content.
 E-Read Texas will be a multi-phased project with an ultimate goal of wide adoption of the SimplyE application in all types of Texas libraries to access an ever-growing library of E-book materials.

-E-Read Texas will be available to all libraries in Texas regardless of their accreditation status or TexShare participation.
 To assist libraries that have little or no e-book content, TSLAC also plans to purchase e-books that libraries can lend to their patrons.

 Beginning in September, the E-Read Texas collection will offer adult leisure reading e-books from the Digital Public Library of America’s Exchange program that can be accessed using the SimplyE application.
 TSLAC does not plan to purchase bestsellers, but the collection will be chosen to include titles that will be popular with patrons, with enough copies to keep hold lists short.